 “550,000 to 600,000 people walk right by the Sun Spot every year,” Ryan said.
 “And almost all of them pay attention to it.”

 Making large-scale, universal solar energy a viable reality is a huge challenge for our world, our state and for Westar Energy.
-These private solar learning projects are our first step into a future where we can harness even more of our state’s sustainable resources to generate clean energy and create a better tomorrow.
+These private solar pilot programs are our first step into a future where we can harness even more of our state’s sustainable resources to generate clean energy and create a better tomorrow.

 It’s like finding yourself in that incredible moment just before a sunrise where you’re blissfully suspended between what has been and what’s to come.
 We’re living out that moment in Kansas right now.